jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/05_DQL_Parsing/index.md

 ### Step 2 - Parsing the JSON response

 Now that we have an example of the data that we are looking to use for summarizing critical sessions, we will be using http.resp.bytes, http.resp.took_ms and session parameters.
 In order to extract this information using JSON convention, we first need to parse the JSON response.
-In this case we will use the __json__ variable to store the parsed result
+In this case we will use the __json__ variable to store the parsed result.
+Doing this will enumerate all elements, transform them into Log processing data type from their defined type in JSON and returns a variant_object with parsed elements.

 ```
 fetch logs